eatmynerds/DiscordBox/README.md

 ```cmd
 python vboxapisetup.py install
 ```
 This may give you a error message saying: "ERROR: Testing VirtualBox Python bindings failed: cannot import name 'VirtualBoxManager' from 'vboxapi' (unknown location)" but it's OK.
-Now you can proceed to next step.
+Now you can proceed to the next step.

 Then, install the required modules.